AlbrechtL/welle.io/pages/rtl_sdr.md

 ## Linux set up
 Just install the library librtlsdr.
-For Ubuntu 16.04 LTS you can use the following command
+For Ubuntu 16.04 LTS or later you can use the following command
   ```
 # sudo apt install librtlsdr0
   ```